The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Why we love it

-The “mini bites” kibble size is great for Yorkies with a food allergy.
+The “mini bites” small-sized kibble pieces are great for Yorkies with a food allergy.
 This recipe was developed with the help of a team of veterinarians and adds vegan-based taurine and L-carnitine that some meat and grain-free mixes lack.

 This is a family-owned company that manufactures its food in California.
 It strives to make a smaller environmental “paw-print” and to be cruelty-free to other animals.
 A convenient subscription service is available if desired.
 While a vegan diet may not be best for all Yorkies, this mix is a great substitute for those whose vet determines meat and wheat are not an option.